Neighbours 30th Anniversary: Development

-In the days following the two-week-long celebrations, "a tragic accident" occurs.
-It was confirmed a character would be killed off after being hit by a car, however the character was originally left secret.
+In the days following the two-week-long celebrations, it was teased "a tragic accident" would occur.
+It was confirmed a character would be killed off after being hit by a car, however the victim was originally left secret.
 It was later announced that Matt Turner (Josef Brown) would be getting killed off.
 Herbison said of killing off a character, "We never make these decisions lightly and we always miss the cast member."
 He added that Matt's death provided lots of great storyline material for the future.
 Herbison also teased a cancer story for Paul, noting, "This will play out over a period of time and will see Paul at his most vulnerable.
 He'll make some big, irreversible decisions which will have a big bearing on his future."
-He also hinted at future storylines for Toadie, Karl, Susan, Lauren, Terese and Brad.
-When asked about further appearances from guest characters, Herbison explained that the crew had intentionally "settled cousin Hilary in a nursing home nearby" and said that viewers "will definitely see more of her".
+When asked about further appearances from guest characters, Herbison explained that the crew had intentionally "settled cousin Hilary in a nursing home nearby" and said that she would make more appearances.
 To pay homage to the serial's most famous dog, Bouncer, the crew introduced Bouncer 2, which Herbison described as "a nice nod to history".
 He explained of Bouncer 2's origins, "Bouncer had a few notable affairs when he was on the show so we are not exactly sure who he knocked up, but Bouncer 2 is definitely a direct descendent."